-Use of these instruments could also result in a loss if the counterparty to the transaction (particularly with respect to over-the-counter (OTC) instruments, such as certain swap agreements and forward currency contracts) does not perform as promised, including because of such counterparty's bankruptcy or insolvency.
-This risk may be heightened during volatile market conditions.
-Other risks include the inability to close out a position because the trading market becomes illiquid (particularly in the OTC markets) or the availability of counterparties becomes limited for a period of time.
-In addition, the presence of speculators in a particular market could lead to price distortions.
-To the extent that the Fund is unable to close out a position because of market illiquidity, the Fund may not be able to prevent further losses of value in its derivatives holdings and the Fund's liquidity may be impaired to the extent that it has a substantial portion of its otherwise liquid assets marked as segregated to cover its obligations under such derivative instruments.
-The Fund may also be required to take or make delivery of an underlying instrument that the investment manager would otherwise have attempted to avoid.
-Some derivatives can be particularly sensitive to changes in interest rates or other market prices.
-Investors should bear in mind that, while the Fund intends to use derivative strategies on a regular basis, it is not obligated to actively engage in these transactions, generally or in any particular kind of derivative, if the investment manager elects not to do so due to availability, cost or other factors.
+Use of these instruments could also result in a loss if the counterparty to the transaction (with respect to OTC options) does not perform as promised, including such counterparty's bankruptcy or insolvency.
+Other risks include the inability to close out a position because the trading market becomes illiquid or the availability of counterparties becomes limited for a short or even prolonged period of time and the possible presence of speculators in the particular market that may lead to price distortions.
+To the extent that the Fund is unable to close out a position because of market illiquidity, the Fund's liquidity may be impaired to the extent that it has a substantial portion of its otherwise liquid assets marked as segregated to cover its obligations under such derivative instruments.
+Investors should bear in mind that the Fund is not obligated to actively engage in these transactions.
+The Fund has claimed an exclusion from the definition of "commodity pool operator" and therefore is not subject to regulation or registration as such under the Commodity Exchange Act.